 To view the whole article, which also provides a unique perspective on evolving legal and regulatory issues in Norway, please download the Lexology GTDT Market Intelligence chapter by filling out the form below.

-Ole Kristian Aabø-Evensen, partner in Aabø-Evensen, takes a closer look at listed M&A transactions in Norway in the third edition of The Lexology Getting The Deal Through: Public M&A 2020.
-The corona...
+Ole Kristian Aabø-Evensen, partner at Aabø-Evensen, takes a closer look at the public M&A market in Norway in the fourth edition of The Lexology Getting The Deal Through: Public M&A 2021.
+The number...